 - Cultivate a sense of belonging through regular visits to one place in nature—your “sit spot.”

 Like other social species in nature, human beings possess the power to work together toward a common goal.
-Unlike other species, however, this cooperative power is latent until activated by a safe, nurturing village atmosphere.
-Discover the spirit of cooperation and a feeling of belonging as together we:
+Discover the spirit of cooperation within a nurturing village atmosphere as we:

 - Give voice to authentic gratitude

 - Approach projects, tasks and challenges with effort and laughter

 - Share songs and storytelling around the fire

 - Explore a nature-inspired, roles-based system of collaboration.

 As humans, we each and all must subsist.
 Neighborhood subsistence is the practice of tending land around your home to nurture biodiversity and abundance, both for humans and the larger natural community.
 What gifts might your neighborhood offer in food, medicine, and craft?

 All it takes is time spent observing nature at home, an inspired vision for your neighborhood and a little work!